 As you can see above, these beautifully designed Wildcards come in Common, Uncommon, Rare, and Mythic Rare.
 Sounds familiar, doesn’t it?
-You can trade-in—or “craft” as it’s called in MTGA—Wildcards for any available card of the same rarity.
-This means that you can trade-in a Rare Wildcard for any available Rare card, an Uncommon Wildcard for any available Uncommon card, etc. The Historic format had a bit of a back-and-forth when it comes to Wildcards before it was sorted out, but we’ll get to that a bit later.
-First, let’s dive into the history of Wildcards, shall we?
+Wildcards are digital objects you can trade in — or “craft” as it’s called in MTGA — for any available card of the same rarity.
+This means that you can trade-in a Rare Wildcard for any available Rare card, an Uncommon Wildcard for any available Uncommon card, etc.

-Wildcards and their purpose were first mentioned on January 17, 2018 by Chris Clay in his article on the MTG Arena economy.
-In it, he said that Wildcards were created to mimic the tabletop version of trading.
-As MTGA (currently) doesn’t have an option to trade with other players, something that MTG Online and IRL play does offer, Wildcards are WotC’s way of making sure that you can still collect the cards that you need.
+Wildcards were created to mimic the tabletop version of trading.
+As MTGA doesn’t have an option to trade with other players, something that MTG Online and IRL play do offer, Wildcards are MTGA’s way of making sure that you can still collect the cards that you need.

-Now that you’ve had your history lesson, it might also be handy to know where you can actually find the Wildcards you’ve collected.
+Now it might also be handy to know where you can actually find the Wildcards you’ve collected.
 First, find the lotus icon on the top bar in your MTGA client, a bit right from center.
 Then hover over the icon with your cursor and a small pop-up will appear that shows you your Wildcard inventory.
 Check out this quick demonstration video that we whipped up for you:

 Well, now we’re up to speed on Wildcards and how they work.
 Hooray!
 Let’s get to the important part: how you can get your hands on them.
 If you’re thinking “Psh, easy!
 All I’ll have to do is spend a little gold or gems and I’ll be set!”, well, think